Posts

 Image

-Built as a stately home on 500 acres in the 16th century, Woollaton Hall once was home to some well-to-do families in the area.
-It was eventually bought by Nottingham council in the 1920s who converted it into a free entry museum for the public.
-Of course, they kept all the beautiful workmanship and it's a credit to the council that it is freely accessible to the public.
-On occasion, there are exhibitions on display where we were fortunate to stumble on one.
-Woollaton Hall We've been in the UK for quite a while however it is incredible how much there is to see and how much we still haven't seen.
-The hall was used as 'Wayne's Manor' in the Batman film 'The Dark Knight Rises' Did we mention how dog-friendly cafes are here?
-Max organising our next dog sit I mentioned earlier that we stumbled on an exhibition.
-The display was of the works of Willard Wigan who specialises in microscopic art.
-In all seriousness, you need a microscope to see the work!
-I couldn...
+Built as a stately home on 500 acres in the 16th century, Woollaton Hall once was home to some well-to-do families.
+It was eventually bought by Nottingham council in the 1920's where it was then converted it into a free museum for the public.
+Of course, they kept all the beautiful workmanship.
+Occasional exhibitions are held here and our timing was perfect.
+Woollaton Hall We've been in the UK for quite a while, however it is incredible how much there is to see and how much we still haven't seen.
+The hall was used as Wayne's Manor in the Batman film, 'The Dark Knight Rises'.
+Did we mention how dog-friendly the cafes are here?
+Max organising our next dog sit.
+The exhibitions was of the works of Willard Wigan, who specialises in microscopic art and seriously, one needs a microscope to see the work!
+Unfortunately photos were prohibited, but I was able to find pictures on the net of the artworks on display.
+Bear in mind these figurines are sitting in the eye of a nee...

 88. Bagworth and Surrounding Villages - Part 1